Ángel Di María: 2021–2022: Copa América, Finalissima, and World Cup triumphs

+2023–2024: Second Copa América title and retirement

+In October 2023, Di María announced that he would be retiring from the national team after the 2024 Copa América.
+In Argentina's final group match against Peru, he set-up Lautaro Martínez's first goal in a 2–0 win which saw Argentina advance to the quarter-finals after topping their group.
+In the final against Colombia, he wore the captain's armband after Messi went down with an injury in the 65th minute.
+He played 117 minutes before being taken off for Otamendi.
+Argentina won the match 1–0, marking their second consecutive Copa America triumph and third consecutive international tournament trophy.
+It was Di María's final game for Argentina, ending his international career as a champion.

+Di María retired joint-third in Argentina's all-time appearance list (145) and joint-sixth for most goals (31).
+On 5 September, he was honored by the national team at River Plate Stadium following Argentina's 3–0 win over Chile in a 2026 World Cup qualifier.
+Scaloni and the national team all donned special Argentina shirts wearing Di María's number 11 on the back, and he was thrown in the air by his teammates during the farewell ceremony.
+Messi, who was unable to attend due to nursing an injury, recorded a tribute to his long-time teammate that played on the stadium's screens.
+In a speech at the end of the ceremony, Di María commented "Now I'll be just another fan, cheering the team on from up there.
+I'll go to all the Copa Americas and World Cups.
+We will surely keep going this way because this team has a lot of guts."

 Style of play

 Di María is a quick, strong, tricky and talented winger who is also capable of playing as a more central attacking midfielder or on either side of the pitch, although he is predominantly a left-footed player.
 He has also been deployed to great effect as a central midfielder, in particular under Carlo Ancelotti's tenure with Real Madrid.
 Possessing a slender frame, Di María is an agile, creative and highly technical player who possesses excellent dribbling skills and ball control, as well as great pace, stamina, movement, and acceleration, attributes which allow him to beat players easily in one-on-one situations.
 He is also gifted with excellent vision, set-piece delivery, passing, and crossing ability, which allow him to function effectively as a playmaker and as an assist provider, although he is also capable of scoring goals himself, and is an accurate free kick taker.
 Despite not being physically imposing, he is also a very hard-working player, and he improved on the defensive aspect of his game under manager José Mourinho.
-Despite his ability, he has often struggled with injuries throughout his career.
+Di María has also drawn praise in the media over his decisive performances in important matches throughout his career.
+Despite his ability, however, he has often struggled with injuries throughout his career.